Netafim: Global presence

-and 17 manufacturing plants worldwide, and employs over 5,000 workers.
+and 17 manufacturing plants worldwide, and employed over 5,000 workers.
+As of 2026, Netafim’s official corporate profile states that the company operates in 110 countries, with 33 subsidiaries, 19 manufacturing plants, and two recycling facilities, and employs approximately 4,500 people globally.

 In January 2014, it was announced on Bloomberg that Netafim had won a $62 million water project contract to build an automated water pipeline network in the southern state of Karnataka, India.

 Since then, Netafim has won additional 7 community irrigation projects in India covering in total 106,000 hectares and 97,000 farmers.

-In March 2016, it was announced in Globes that Netafim had won a 200 million project in Ethiopia to provide an end-to-end irrigation solution for a plantation by the Ethiopian government sugar company.

-In March 2019, Netafim won a $60 million project in Rwanda to develop an agribusiness hub.
+In March 2016, it was announced in Globes that Netafim had won a 200 million project in Ethiopia to provide an end-to-end irrigation solution for a plantation by the Ethiopian government sugar company. Іn March 2019, Netafim won a $60 million project in Rwanda to develop an agribusiness hub.

 Drip irrigation & sustainability

 Netafim is involved in several global sustainability initiatives.
 The company is a member of the UN CEO Water Mandate and UN Global Compact (UNGC), and was named 2013 Stockholm Industry Water Award Laureate for its contribution to sustainable water management.
 According to company sources, the use of drip irrigation for rice and tomatoes cuts down on greenhouse gases and nitrous oxide associated with algae blooms.